 The Gravel Grinder

 Slightly more upright and relaxed, the geometry of this bike is designed to handle it all.
 The slacker head tube and more upright position favor not only longer days in the saddle, but more stable handling when you find that secret singletrack off the side of the road.
 Clearance for 45c tires is standard.
 Hydraulic disc brakes make this ride capable of any singletrack you can find, thought it's certainly not a mountain bike.
 Want to race cyclocross for fun?
 This is the perfect bike to put some skinnier tires on in the fall for the weekend races, but ride every day year round.
-The gravel grinder is a quiver-killer of a bike and a must have for any serious cyclist.
+Gravel grinder bikes are a quiver-killer of a bike and a must have for any serious cyclist.

 Welcome to the future.
 Performance hybrids are here.
-Some folks call these rigs "Monstercross", but don't let that fool you, these bikes aren't just 'cross bikes with big tires carelessly slapped on. a 27.5" tire is nearly the same diameter as a 700c cross tire.
+Some folks call these rigs "Monstercross Bikes", but don't let that fool you, these bikes aren't just 'cross bikes with big tires carelessly slapped on. a 27.5" tire is nearly the same diameter as a 700c cross tire.
 With a 2.1" XC race tire, these bikes can ride just as nimbly as a cross bike, but when it is time to hit the trials, the added width and volume makes all the difference.
 I would never say that there is one bike to do it all, but if riding from home and riding drop bars on trails is your jam, then this is without a doubt the bike for you.

 Have any questions?
 Feel free to drop me a line and start talking about your dream bike and where it can take you.